GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex3.md

     :::
 ::::::

-__Result:__ The result should be the “ML1_zonal_statistic” as a polygon layer.
-This layer should have the same columns in the attribute table like ML1_Intersection __plus__ the column “_sum”, which is the number of people living in the single parts of the polygons.
+__Result:__ The result should be the "ML1_zonal_statistic" as a polygon layer.
+This layer should have the same columns in the attribute table like ML1_Intersection __plus__ the column "_sum", which is the number of people living in the single parts of the polygons.

 :::{dropdown} Video: Calculation of Population per Intersection Polygon
 <video width="100%" controls muted src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/SRCS_Trigger_step_5_zonal_statistic.mp4"></video>
 :::